fahadfayi/AIE/README.md

 # AIE
- this is a small project that can upload and view the data in HTML table
+ this is a small project that can upload CSV File and view the data in HTML table

  functionality:
  * can upload only csv file that given